opendatahub-io/architecture-decision-records/architecture-decision-records/operator/ODH-ADR-Operator-0007-auth-crd.md

-# Open Data Hub - Architecture Decision Record template
+# Open Data Hub - Addition of an Auth CR

 <!-- copy and paste this template to start authoring your own ADR -->
 <!-- for the Status of new ADRs, please use Approved, since it will be approved by the time it is merged -->